 As for the Goldendoodle, they may share many of the traits that the Golden Retriever has.
-However, they may also inherit traits from the Poodle.
+But, they may also inherit traits from the Poodle.

 This can include barking; some Poodles like to be very vocal!
 You may need to watch out for this trait in your Goldendoodle and deal with it at a young age if you want to remain in your neighbor’s good books!

-Some lines of Poodles have problems with anxiety and this may appear in a Goldendoodle as a result.
+Some lines of Poodles have problems with anxiety.
+This may appear in a Goldendoodle as a result.

 Goldendoodle vs Golden Retriever Training